Polaris257/tropics/README.md

-# Topics
+# Tropics
 **WIP, almost nothing done.**

-A fabric mod inspired by topicraft that adds load of tropical themed mobs, blocks and items into Minecraft.
+A fabric mod inspired by tropicraft that adds load of tropical themed mobs, blocks and items into Minecraft.